latent-pixel/Alohomora/README.md

-# Alohamora!
+# Alohomora!

 ## Phase I: Boundary Detection using Probability of Boundary Method
 The recent pb (**probability of boundary**) boundary detection algorithm significantly outperforms classical methods such as Canny and Sobel methods by considering texture and color discontinuities in addition to intensity discontinuities.
 We will implement a simplified version of the pb method: **pb-lite** method!

 ### Running the package
-This package was built using Python 3.7 and OpenCV on Ubuntu 20.04.
-Follow the instructions on [this](https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html) page to setup OpenCV for Ubuntu.
+This package was built using Python 3.7, Pytorch and OpenCV on Ubuntu 20.04.
+Follow the instructions on [this](https://pytorch.org/get-started/locally/) page to setup Pytorch and [this](https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html) page to setup OpenCV for Ubuntu.
 Other packages include `matplotlib`, `scipy` and `scikitlearn`.
 These are relatively easy to install using `pip install *package_name*`.

 Download the package:
 ```
-git clone git@github.com:latent-pixel/Boundary-Detection.git
+git clone git@github.com:latent-pixel/Alohomora.git
 ```
 Then, from the package's root directory, use the following command to run it:
 ```